 Mount Bailey, Volcanic summit in Douglas County, Oregon, US

-Mount Bailey is a volcanic summit near Diamond Lake that rises to approximately 2,550 meters with forested slopes of mountain hemlock, western white pine, and Shasta fir.
-Its bare peak extends above the treeline and contains a snow-filled crater.
+Mount Bailey is a volcanic summit in Douglas County, Oregon, located near Diamond Lake, with slopes covered in mountain hemlock, western white pine, and Shasta fir.
+Above the treeline the terrain opens up into bare andesite rock, and the highest point holds a snow-filled crater.

 The community of curious travelers